Transferable Objects & Zero-Copy

 Framework Integration & Worker Pool Management

 Modern frontend frameworks require careful state synchronization when using zero-copy transfers.
 Integrating transferable objects with worker pools demands explicit lifecycle management to handle buffer reclamation without triggering detached reference errors.
-Frameworks like React or Vue often batch state updates, which conflicts with the synchronous nature of buffer neutering.
+Frameworks like React or Vue often batch state updates asynchronously, which can conflict with the synchronous nature of buffer neutering.

 class ArrayBufferPool {